 We currently invest in commercial paper, corporate bonds, and U.S. treasury and agency obligations.
-Our investments are classified as available-for-sale and recorded at fair value, with unrealized gains and losses reported in accumulated other comprehensive loss within stockholders' equity (deficit).
-We review our investment portfolio to determine whether investments have indicators of possible impairment.
+Our investments are classified as available-for-sale and recorded at fair value, with unrealized gains and losses reported in accumulated other comprehensive income within stockholders' equity (deficit).